maplecgm/cgm-remote-monitor/README.md

 [![Deploy to Heroku][heroku-img]][heroku-url]

+This is a fork of the original nightscout/cgm-remote-monitor and bewest/share2nightscout-bridge projects. cgm-rmeote-monitor was changed to point to the forked version of share2nightscout-bridge. share2nightscout-bridge was changed to point to the outside US Dexcom server.
+The ultimate aim is that share2nightscout-bridge is updated to allow configuration of both US and non-US server, so this is really a quick fix to get something up and running.

 This acts as a web-based CGM (Continuous Glucose Monitor) to allow multiple caregivers to remotely view a patient's glucose data in real time.
 The server reads a MongoDB which is intended to be data